Extreme weight loss diets: are they safe?

 Written by Michael Martin

-Starvation, avoiding food groups—these behaviors aren’t exactly the hallmarks of a healthy lifestyle.
-Nevertheless, extreme weight loss diets have become a major industry among people who want to drop pounds fast.
-Here, we'll break down the most popular extreme diets, and how they can be dangerous.
+Starvation, avoiding entire food groups, lack of pleasure found in food—these behaviors aren’t the hallmarks of a healthy relationship with eating (unless specifically recommended by a healthcare provider).
+Nevertheless, extreme weight loss diets have become a major trend among people who want to drop pounds fast.
+But beware of diets that make lofty promises like, “Lose 30 pounds in 30 days!”
+These diets are often unsafe and unregulated.
+Continue reading to learn more about popular extreme diets, and how they can be dangerous.

 What is an extreme weight loss diet?

 Very low calorie (VLC) diets are hard to maintain, and you’re likely to regain any weight you lost as soon as you stop the diet.
-Ironically, at least one study found that restricting calories elevates the body's levels of cortisol, the stress hormone that tells the body to hang on to fat, particularly around the belly (Tomiyama, 2010).
+At least one study found that restricting calories elevates the body's levels of cortisol, the stress hormone that tells the body to hang on to fat, particularly around the belly.

 Fasting

-Intermittent fasting has become a buzzword, and some research has shown that it can have some health benefits, including a positive impact on weight loss and overall wellness.
-That's different from a starvation diet, during which participants try to eat as little as possible for as long as possible.
-Starvation diets have a number of potentially dangerous side effects, from heart issues to muscle loss and malnutrition (Osilla, 2020).
+Intermittent fasting is different from a starvation diet, during which participants try to eat as little as possible for as long as possible.
+Starvation diets have a number of potentially dangerous side effects, from electrolyte abnormalities (that can have various downstream effects) and, in the longer term, heart issues,muscle loss, and malnutrition.

 Juicing

-Fruits and vegetables are necessary parts of a healthy diet, but man is not meant to live on their juice alone.
+Fruits and vegetables are necessary parts of a healthy diet, but people aren’t meant to live on their juice alone.
 During a juice cleanse, dieters consume only fruit or vegetable juices for several days.
 This regimen lacks important nutrients, such as fiber and protein.

-"Juicing or detoxification diets tend to work because they lead to extremely low caloric intake for short periods of time, however tend to lead to weight gain once a normal diet is resumed," wrote authors of a study of popular diets in the journal Nutrition and Obesity (Obert, 2017).
+"Juicing or detoxification diets tend to work because they lead to extremely low caloric intake for short periods of time, however tend to lead to weight gain once a normal diet is resumed," wrote authors of a study of popular diets in the journal Nutrition and Obesity.

 Detox

 "Detox" diets claim to help your body rid itself of toxins.
-But not only are detox diets unnecessary—our liver and kidneys do a great job of detoxing the body all on their own—there's also little to no evidence they're effective for weight loss (Klein, 2015).
+But not only are detox diets unnecessary—for the most part, our liver and kidneys do a great job of detoxing the body all on their own—there's also little to no evidence they're effective for weight loss.

 Liquid protein